pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * Session keys are encrypted symmetrically using the key derived from the DR state.
     * DR messages are authenticated by knowledge of the DR state and are not normally signed.

-Note that public ephemeral keys are always represented by a Public *Subkey* packet, so that they cannot be mistaken for a TPK.
+Note that public ephemeral keys are always represented by a Public Key packet, so that they cannot be mistaken for a subkey of the keyholder's long-lived primary key.
+The ephemeral key is therefore a primary encryption key, which can not make self-signatures.
-A Subkey Binding Signature MUST NOT be made over an ephemeral subkey.
+Binding and Certification Signatures MUST NOT be made over an ephemeral key.

 A single DR message may be encrypted to multiple recipients by prefixing it with multiple PKESKs.
 Care must be taken to ensure that flow control request subpackets are located in the correct PKESK(s) according to their intended audience.